Zimbra-Community/pgp-zimlet/README.md

     wget https://github.com/barrydegraaff/pgp-zimlet/raw/master/tk_barrydegraaff_zimbra_openpgp/tk_barrydegraaff_zimbra_openpgp.zip
     zmzimletctl deploy tk_barrydegraaff_zimbra_openpgp.zip

+Please be warned, if you undeploy this Zimlet after some time Zimbra will truncate your users preferences (public keys) of this Zimlet.

+For debugging in production I recommend to disable the Zimlet via user preferences or via COS.

 ========================================================================

 ### Esc keyboard shortcut

 This Zimlet redefines the behavior of the Escape key.
 This is done for security reasons.
-(Normally when a user hits the Escape key in a dialog, the dialogs gets removed from display, But the content of the dialog remains in the page source.)
+(Normally when a user hits the Escape key in a dialog, the dialogs gets removed from display, but the content of the dialog remains in the page source.)

 With zimlet deployed: